Annual Revenue£16 billion

 Ethical issues by category

-In March 2016 Colgate-Palmolive received a worst rating for its Supply Chain Management from Ethical Consumer.
+Colgate-Palmolive receives a worst rating for its Supply Chain Management from Ethical Consumer.

-The company also had operations in a number of oppressive regimes including: China, India, Thailand, Venezuela, Vietnam, Nigeria, Myanamar, Sri Lanka, and the Philippines.
+The company also had operations in a number of oppressive regimes including: China, Colombia, Phillippines, Venezuela and Vietnam.